 An interval timer, or an app for your phone, like the Tabata Timer.

-With distance intervals you run a specific distance and then walk or jog for approximately the same time it took you to run the interval, or use a set recovery time in minutes or seconds.
+With distance intervals you run a specific distance and then walk for approximately the same time it took you to run the interval, or use a set recovery time in minutes or seconds.
 You then repeat this for the duration of your workout until you have completed the total distance you were planning to run.
 Note: Your fitness level will dictate the length of time you can run and the amount of time you need to recover.
 You should adjust times based on your ability, not what a ‘plan’ says.

 Example: Run 1 mile; walk 1-3 minutes

-Tools you might need: The GPS watch like Garmin Forerunner.
-It has a lap function that will let you see what pace you have for your distance intervals.
+Tools you might need: A GPS watch like a Garmin Forerunner.
+Most Garmin's have a lap function that will let you see what pace you have for your distance intervals.
 A running watch can also help you track your speed per particular distance.
 The Garmin 45 is a great watch for runner's that has a built-in interval timer you can set by distance, or time.
 It can also track other metrics like pace, distance, heart rate, and has other activity monitoring capabilities.